EGI-Federation/gridinfo-documentation/developers/developers-guide.rst

 -----------------------------

 Once the testing repository has been created, testing can begin.
-The testing required is outlined in the `test plan <test-plan.rst>`_.
+The testing required is outlined in the :ref:`test_plan`.
 The tests described in the test plan MUST be carried out for each component before it is considered for release.
 The `CERN Openstack infrastructure <https://openstack.cern.ch/>`_ currently hosts the
 `BDII testbed <https://gridinfo.web.cern.ch/sites/gridinfo.web.cern.ch/files/testbed.pdf#overlay-context=information-system-developers>`_.